amolkharche13/Airgapped-images-pull/README.md

 This will reduce the time needed for pulling and compressing images by **~40%.**
 This improvement has been tested on a Droplet.

+Please test it and let me know if adding concurrent image pulling to the script would be worthwhile.

 #### With concurrent pulling images.
  ```bash
 root@smtpstackstate:~# time ./o11y-save-images_v1.sh -i o11y-images.txt -f o11y-images.tar.gz